Resilient

 Will AI replace Food Prep Supervisors?

-No. We don't think AI will replace First-Line Supervisors of Food Preparation and Serving Workers, but the job will definitely keep changing as AI tools become more common in restaurants.
+No. We don't think AI will replace First-Line Supervisors of Food Preparation and Serving Workers, but the job will look noticeably different in a few years.

 Reveal More